Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Future Work

 We will also explore whether agreement varies systematically by practitioner expertise on competencies where we have diverse professional coverage (RO4).

-While RO1 mirrors our approach to the pilot data validation (Section 4), RO2 and RO3 are motivated by our desires to measure the reference answers produced in our task item production process (Section 3.2) and to explore the extent of practitioner bias against AI answers over reference answers.
+While RO1 mirrors our approach to the pilot data validation (Pilot Validation Exercise), RO2 and RO3 are motivated by our desires to measure the reference answers produced in our task item production process (Components) and to explore the extent of practitioner bias against AI answers over reference answers.
 Moreover, the data collected for RO3 will be used to optimize our auto-scorer before dataset release.

-For each task-response pair shown to the practitioner, the validation workflow proceeds sequentially through 2-3 stages: (A) practitioners rate task authenticity and criteria adequacy on 5-point Likert scales, (B) they complete blind A/B comparisons where two answers – one AI-generated, one reference – are presented in randomized order; practitioners indicate preference with optional comments, and (C) after revealing the "AI answer" (which is randomized to be either the AI response or our reference answer), some validators score the "AI answer" against the task rubric on each criterion as Pass/Fail with optional comments, enabling measurement of inter-rater agreement with the auto-scorer.
+For each task-response pair shown to the practitioner, the validation workflow proceeds sequentially through 2-3 stages:

+\begin{enumerate} \item practitioners rate task authenticity and criteria adequacy on 5-point Likert scales \item they complete blind A/B comparisons where two answers – one AI-generated, one reference – are presented in randomized order; practitioners indicate preference with optional comments, and \item after revealing the "AI answer" (which is randomized to be either the AI response or our reference answer), some validators score the "AI answer" against the task rubric on each criterion as Pass/Fail with optional comments, enabling measurement of inter-rater agreement with the auto-scorer. \end{enumerate}

 The AI response will be generated by a single frontier model using the model provider's recommended default settings.

-To achieve well-powered analysis, we seek 5 validity raters per task (Part A+B) and 3 judge raters per task (Part C).
+To achieve well-powered analysis, we seek 5 validity raters per task (Part 1+2) and 3 judge raters per task (Part 3).
 We analyze results using Fleiss' Kappa for inter-annotator agreement (IAA), Cronbach's Alpha for internal consistency (IIC), Cohen's Kappa for inter-judge agreement (IJA), and mixed-effects models to test whether ratings differ systematically across competencies while controlling for rater and item effects.
 Table 2 summarizes our research objectives, statistical methods, and success criteria (full statistical methods and power analysis are detailed in Appendix B.3).

 Based on pilot results, we anticipate authenticity ratings exceeding M = 4.0/5 and criteria adequacy exceeding M = 3.5/5, strong IIC $>$ 0.70, and variable Fleiss IAA $>$ 0.20 across competencies - pedagogical quality is contingent upon many factors, including teaching philosophy and experience, learner needs, and the learning problem in question.